Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/Introduction.md

 2) the internal degrees of freedom, such as the local Hilbert space on each point;
 3) the couplings among different degrees of freedom, such as the interaction terms in the Hamiltonian.

 In theory, as long as the above information is told, one could easily write down the operator representation of the Hamiltonian of the system.
-For example, in the phrase *"the single orbital electronic Hubbard model with only nearest neighbor hopping on a one dimensional lattice with only two sites"*, *"one dimensional lattice with only two sites"* is the spatial information, *"single orbital electronic"* defines the local Hilbert spaces, and *"Hubbard model with only nearest neighbor hopping"* describes the terms present in the Hamiltonian.
+For example, in the phrase *"the single orbital electronic Hubbard model with only nearest neighbor hopping on a one dimensional lattice with only two sites"*, *"one dimensional lattice with only two sites"* is the spatial information, *"single orbital electronic"* defines the local Hilbert space, and *"Hubbard model with only nearest neighbor hopping"* describes the terms present in the Hamiltonian.
 From this phrase, we also know that the Hamiltonian of the system is

 ```math
 H=tc^†_{1↑}c_{2↑}+tc^†_{2↑}c_{1↑}+tc^†_{1↓}c_{2↓}+tc^†_{2↓}c_{1↓}+Uc^†_{1↑}c_{1↑}c^†_{1↓}c_{1↓}+Uc^†_{2↑}c_{2↑}c^†_{2↓}c_{2↓}